NicolasH2/ggsurvival/README.md

 <img src="readme_files/surv1.png"/>

 That's already it!
 Your data.frame needs to have at least 2 columns: one for the survival time and one for the survival status.
+In aes(x,y), time has to be assigned to x and status has to be assigned to y.
+You can name these columns however you want.
 For the status column take care that the following is true:
 - 2: death
 - 1: censored (drop out of study)
 - NA: will be ignored